KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

 affect the principal components of the analysis.
 They are used to help interpreting the variability in the dataset.
-Since I am more interested in the variable “Sick”, I will only use this supplementary variable in the analysis.
+Since I am more interested in the variable “Sick”, I will only use this supplementary variable in this analysis, to estimate which food cause the food poisoning.

-Principal component methods (multiple correspondence analysis in this case) will extract total variation from a datasets and express them as a few new variables, called principal components, without loosing important information.
-The goal is to overlapping the best principal components with the coordinate of variables and observations, then identify directions on principal components that explained the highest variation is maximal (KASSAMBARA A 2017).
+Principal Component methods (multiple correspondence analysis in this case) will extract total variation from a datasets and express them as a few new variables, called principal components, without loosing important information.
+The goal is to overlapping the best principal components with the coordinate of variables and observations, then identify directions on principal components that explained the highest variation (KASSAMBARA A 2017).

 ### 5.1 MCA